-As the proposed development is a DEW initiative and will be developed within a National Park, there will be an ongoing relationship and consultation with DEW during and after the development application process.
+As the proposed development is a DEW initiative and will be developed on a National Park, there will be an ongoing relationship and consultation with DEW during and after the development application process.
+In recognition of this, a letter from the Chief Executive of DEW, John Schutz is attached confirming DEW's support for the proposed development (Appendix D).